TRose2014/stocktwits_frontend/README.md

 #### Goals
 - Reuse functions (SearchResults component and yesToken component)
 - Determine how to search tweets of more than one stock
+- Add more error handling for when user input is incorrect
 - Write tests

 ## More information about React